moorepants/learn-multibody-dynamics/vector-differentiation.rst

 .. note::

    You can download this example as a Python script:
-   :jupyter-download:script:`vectors` or Jupyter Notebook:
+   :jupyter-download:script:`differentiation` or Jupyter Notebook:
-   :jupyter-download:notebook:`vectors`.
+   :jupyter-download:notebook:`differentation`.

 .. jupyter-execute::